IamImji/Robotics2_JacobianandPT_Group4_SCARA_2024/README.md

 </div>

 ## IV.
-Differential of SCARA Mechanical Manipulator description and computation.
+Differential Equation of SCARA Mechanical Manipulator description and computation.

 ## V. Path and Trajectory Planning of SCARA Mechanical Manipulator description and program.